-A paraphrasing tool makes it easy to ensure your content is unique to avoid plagiarism and the problems that come with it.
-Below, we’ll share our picks for the 6 best paraphrasing tools, but first, let’s dive into everything you need to know about paraphrasing.
+Paraphrasing tools make it easy to ensure your content is unique and able to perform at its best.
+Below, we’ll share our picks for the six best paraphrasing tools.
+But first, let’s dive into everything you need to know about paraphrasing.

-Paraphrasing is taking someone else’s ideas and putting them into your own words so that it’s unique content.
-Plagiarism is when you use someone else’s words, phrases, or ideas as your own without giving credit to the original source.
+Paraphrasing is taking someone else’s ideas and putting them into your own words to create unique content.
+Plagiarism is when you use someone else’s words, phrases, or ideas without giving credit to the original source—in other words, stealing.

 What is a paraphrasing tool?

-While it is possible to paraphrase content on your own, it becomes incredibly hard to paraphrase lots of information when you’re creating content at scale.
+If you have solid writing skills, it’s possible to paraphrase content on your own.
+But it can be hard to paraphrase a lot of information when you’re creating content at scale.
 That’s where paraphrasing tools come in handy!

-Paraphrasing tools are also known as content spinners, article rewriters, or sentence rephrasers.
-No matter what you call them, all of these tools do the same thing—paraphrase your content to make it unique without changing its meaning.
+Paraphrasing tools are also known as content or article spinners, article rewriters, or sentence rephrasers.
+No matter what you call them, all these tools do the same thing: they paraphrase content to make it unique without changing its meaning.

-Content spinners make the process of paraphrasing content quick and painless.
-Rather than taking hours to paraphrase pages and pages of content, you can put the content into the paraphrasing tool, and in just a few moments, you’ll have a unique passage.
+Content spinners make the process of paraphrasing content quick and painless—no more spending hours on paraphrasing pages upon pages of content.
+You can put the content into a rewriting tool, and in just a few moments you’ll have a unique passage.

 Paraphrasing examples to help you get started